marcins-code/DbBatchDumper/README.md

 ---
 ### Archives handling
-In order to keep archives only for specific period of time use method `keepArchiveNotOlderThan()` like:
+In order to keep archives only for specific period of time use method `keepArchiveNotOlderThan('period')` like:
 ```php
 //example for MySQL
 $mysql->keepArchiveNotOlderThan('14 days');